From the mainstream media to the world of weightlifting, public opinion of carbohydrates seems to be in a state of constant flux.

 It’s important to include plenty of quality carbohydrates into your diet plan during strength training and muscle building.
 Your body uses carbohydrates as fuel which helps improve your performance and intensity when training.
 If you are limiting your carbohydrate intake you will be taxing your protein supply, which can lead to a decrease in muscle mass.

 Carbohydrates are not vital for survival though.
 Energy can be used from the calories in protein alone.
-The only problem is that if protein is being used as an energy source, your body will have a difficult time building any muscle mass.
-Incorporating the right amount of quality carbohydrates into your diet is essential for building muscle while strength training.
+The only problem is that if protein is being used as an energy source, your body will have a harder time building any muscle mass, as you’d be robbing your muscles of the essential macronutrient.

 What Type of Carbohydrates are the Best?